AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/terminals.md

     * Left-click or right-click in or drag from JEI/REI the ingredients to specify the inputs and outputs of the recipe.
     * Right-click with a fluid container (like a bucket or fluid tank) to set that fluid as an ingredient instead of the bucket or tank item.
     * When holding a stack, left-click places the whole stack, right-click places one item.
 Left-click on an existing ingredient stack to remove the whole stack and right-click to decrement the stack by 1.
-Whatever you have bound to "pick block" (usually middle-click) lets you specify a precise amount of the item or fluid.
+Using the key/button you have bound to "Pick Block" (usually middle-click) lets you specify a precise amount of the item or fluid.
     * The output slots have a primary output and space for any secondary outputs you might want the autocrafting algorithm to know about.
     * Both input and output slots scroll, so you can have 81 different ingredients and 26 secondary outputs.